plasmoapp/plasmo-voice/README.md

 - Mute players on the client or the server.
 - Choose between Push to Talk or Voice Activation.
 - Indicators for players without the mod installed.
-- Everything is configurable through config and permissions.
+- Everything is configurable with config and permissions.

 ## Downloads
 Keep in mind that there is server